The Occupational Therapy Degree Apprenticeship

 BSc(Hons) Applied Occupational Therapy provides the opportunity for healthcare, occupational therapy and social care assistants to train as occupational therapists while working at least 30 hours a week, over a four year period.
 Applicants need to be in regular contact working alongside occupational therapists.

 Scheduled learning is delivered through online or face-to-face teaching, which comprises a minimum of 20% off the job training throughout the programme.
 This is structured as two days per week of timetabled activity in term time and includes methods such as lectures, seminars, group work projects, workshops and tutorials.

 The rest of the course consists of work-based learning within the workplace.
 While working full-time, you will build a portfolio of evidence to demonstrate your skills and competencies.

 Apprentices will also undertake three blocks of placement learning, where you will complete 1000 hours of assessed placement activity, in a clinical setting outside of their workplace.

 Assessment takes the form of a mix of module assessments including a written exam, essays, presentations, and oral examinations.
 The apprenticeship will then be concluded by the completion of 360 credits supported by the portfolio of evidence collated over the four years.

 Over the four year apprenticeship, you will study a range of subject areas, from occupational science, therapeutic practice, to promoting healthy living.

 Year one modules focus on understanding occupation as a concept, providing an introduction to occupational science.
 This includes the relationship between occupation, health and wellbeing, as well as fundamentals of psychology, sociology, anatomy and physiology.

 Year two modules build on this foundation by developing understanding of challenges to occupational engagement.
 This includes professional reasoning and evidence-based practice.

-Year three modules develop professional skills further by including, including complex needs, psychosocial challenges and promoting healthy futures.
+Year three modules develop professional skills further, including psychosocial challenges, complex needs, reflexivity in practice and beginning your research journey.

 In the final year, you will apply your skills, knowledge and experience to promoting healthy futures, interprofessional collaboration, innovation and leadership and your evidence-based portfolio.